 If a student copies the work of another student, that student will be expelled.

 We would much rather receive a broken project that's yours than a perfect, complete project that isn't.
-Put in your eight hours and give it your best shot.
+Give the project your best shot during the required work hours.
 Over the weekend, find some time to review the material and see if you can get your code to pass objectives.
 If your code still isn't passing after the weekend, sign up for a meeting with a teacher.
-We'll be happy to meet with you and help you understand refactoring your code.
+We'll be happy to meet with you and help you understand how to refactor your code.

 Academic dishonesty in code can be a little tougher to define than in academic writing.
 Developers will often reference other people's work to help them understand how to solve a problem.
 Here are some guidelines: